Southport Lord Street railway station

 Southport Lord Street (later also known as the Ribble Building, after being used by the Ribble Bus Company as a bus terminus) was a railway station located on Lord Street, Southport, Merseyside, England.
 It was the terminus of the Southport & Cheshire Lines Extension Railway from Liverpool.

-The station closed in 1952, the building was subsequently used as a bus station and later a supermarket.
-It is now a hotel.
+The station closed in 1952, the building was subsequently used as a bus station and is now a hotel.